 General description of the system

-ABS/TCS/ESP systems include several functional blocks and provide the volumetric pressure flow required to vary the braking torque in response to wheel slip information received from the wheel speed sensors.
-Traction braking system (TCS) is designed to create a moment of stability on the driven wheel that rotates with the greatest slip or to reduce slip on both driven wheels, thus optimizing the traction of the other driven wheel or driven wheels.
-Electronic Stability Program (ESP) ensures the stability of the car when the car deviates from the specified angle of rotation.
-This system is designed to bring the vehicle's yaw movement in line with the driver's intentions.
-In addition to the signals generated by the wheel speed sensors used to control the ABS/TCS systems, signals from the lateral acceleration sensor, yaw rate sensor, steering angle sensor and pressure sensor are also required as input parameters to control the ESP system.
-In addition, these systems may include an electronic brake force distribution system (EBD) to adjust the effective braking force on the rear wheels instead of the traditional proportional valve.
+The ABS/TCS/ESP systems include several functional units and provide the volumetric pressure flow required to change the braking torque in response to wheel slip information received from the wheel speed sensors.
+The traction control braking system (TCS) is designed to create a moment of stability on the driven wheel rotating with the greatest slip or to reduce slip on both driven wheels, thereby optimizing the traction of the other driven wheel or driven wheels.
+The electronic stability program (ESP) ensures vehicle stability when the vehicle deviates from a set steering angle.
+This system is designed to match the yaw motion of the vehicle to the driver's intentions.
+In addition to the signals generated by the wheel speed sensors provided for controlling the ABS/TCS systems, the signals of the lateral acceleration sensor, yaw rate sensor, steering angle sensor and pressure sensor are also required as input parameters for controlling the ESP system.
+In addition, these systems may include Electronic Brake-force Distribution (EBD) to regulate effective braking force on the rear wheels instead of the traditional proportional valve.

-MK25E is a housing with solenoid valves, built-in pump and ECU controller.
-Each brake circuit consists of a pair of valves (normally open intake valve / normally closed exhaust valve), providing a change in the brake pressure on the front wheels (individual wheel control) and on rear wheels (it is necessary to select a low level of control or stability control using the ABS plus system) in response to appropriate electrical signals.
+The MK25E is a housing with electromagnetic valves, an integrated pump and an ECU controller.
+Each brake circuit consists of a pair of valves (normally open inlet valve / normally closed outlet valve), providing a change in braking pressure on the front wheels (individual wheel control) and on the rear wheels (it is necessary to select a low control level or stability control with the ABS plus system) in response to appropriate electrical signals.

-The TCS ICU system consists of MK25E ABS with additional elements in the valve block to intervene in braking when the TCS system is operating and active yaw control (clause 3.1).
-Shut-off valves with built-in relief valve in the TCS valve block provide an increase in brake pressure to control the TCS / ESP systems with a pump, bypassing the actuation block.
-With electric selective valves (ESV) pump inlet is switched from low pressure accumulators to TMC system.
-The intake chokes optimize pump inlet performance and also reduce the impact of switching at the end of the TCS control cycle.
+The TCS ICU system consists of the MK25E ABS with additional elements in the valve block for braking intervention during TCS operation and active yaw control (item 3.1).
+The shut-off valves with integrated relief valve in the TCS valve block provide an increase in brake pressure for TCS/ESP control via the pump, bypassing the actuation unit.
+Using electrical selector valves (ESV), the pump intake is switched from the low-pressure accumulators to the TMC system.
+The intake throttles optimize the pump intake characteristics and reduce the impact of the switchover at the end of the TCS control cycle.

-Before you begin this section, you should have the necessary knowledge in the following areas.
-Without this basic knowledge, the use of the diagnostic procedures described in this section will be difficult.
+Before you begin working with this section, you should have basic knowledge of the following areas.
+Without this basic knowledge, using the diagnostic procedures described in this section will be difficult.

-- Basic knowledge of electrical circuits: You must know the basic theory of electricity and understand the meaning of terms such as voltage (volts), current (amps) and resistance (ohms).
-You need to know what happens in an electrical circuit when a wire breaks or shorts.
-You must be able to read electrical schematics.
+- Basic knowledge of electrical circuits: You should know the basics of electrical theory and understand the meaning of terms such as voltage (volts), current (amps), and resistance (ohms).
+You should know what happens in an electrical circuit when wires are broken or shorted.
+You should be able to read electrical diagrams.

-- Using Electrical Circuit Testers: You must be able to use a digital voltmeter correctly.
-You should be able to measure voltage, resistance and current.
-You must know how to use the jumper wire as a bypass jumper when testing electrical circuits.
+- Using Electrical Circuit Testing Tools: You should be able to use a digital voltmeter correctly.
+You should be able to measure voltage, resistance, and current.
+You should know how to use a jumper wire as a bypass when testing electrical circuits.

 ABS system components

-The MK 25E ABS anti-lock braking system consists of a conventional hydraulic braking system and anti-lock components.
-A typical brake system includes a vacuum booster, a master cylinder, front disc brakes, rear drum brakes, brake connecting pipes and hoses, a brake fluid level sensor, and a brake warning light.
+The MK 25E ABS anti-lock braking system consists of a conventional hydraulic brake system and anti-lock components.
+The conventional brake system includes a vacuum booster, master cylinder, front disc brakes, rear drum brakes, connecting brake pipes and hoses, brake fluid level sensor and brake warning lamp.

-The hydraulic block, together with the EBCM brake controller attached to it, is located between the expansion tank and the bulkhead separating the engine compartment from the passenger compartment on the left side of the car.
+The hydraulic unit, together with the EBCM brake system controller attached to it, is located between the expansion tank and the bulkhead separating the engine compartment from the passenger compartment, on the left side of the vehicle.

-The hydraulic block is mainly composed of stop valves, two solenoid valves for each wheel, hydraulic pump, two accumulators.
-To prevent the wheels from locking up, the hydraulic unit regulates the fluid pressure supplied to the front and rear wheel brakes.
+The hydraulic unit mainly consists of shut-off valves, two electromagnetic valves for each wheel, a hydraulic pump, two accumulators.
+To prevent the wheels from locking, the hydraulic unit regulates the fluid pressure supplied to the brake mechanisms of the front and rear wheels.

 Valve distribution

-Only shut-off valve and electric selective valve are activated (ESV) for the controlled wheel.
-When checking both wheels on one side of the vehicle, both shut-off valves / ESVs are activated.
-Shut-off valves must be permanently switched on.
-Details of the valve distribution during the stages of increase, hold and decrease in pressure are indicated in the table.
+Only the shut-off valve and the electric selector valve (ESV) for the wheel being monitored are activated.
+When monitoring both wheels on one side of the vehicle, both shut-off valves/ESVs are activated.
+The shut-off valves must be permanently activated.
+Details of the valve timing during the pressure increase, hold and decrease stages are shown in the table.

 |